 It is very difficult to issue an acceptable apology when the consequences of the mistake continue to proliferate over months and years, creating new demands for compensation and more apologies.

 This was not unlike an uncontrollable virus multiplying to the point where apologies, if continuously issued, lose any credibility or meaning.

 With respect to compensation, most people accepted the final amount as respectable.

 As part of the restitution package for the BP oil spill, BP executives agreed on June 16 (2010) to a $20 billion fund to compensate victims and industries harmed by the spill.
-In a BBC News article published in 2015, Bob Dudley the chief executive of BP says that Deepwater liabilities to date are at $44bn.
+In a BBC News article published in 2015, Bob Dudley the chief executive of BP said that Deepwater liabilities to date were at $44bn.

-The fund administrator hired by the White House to distribute compensation for the BP oil spill, Kenneth Feinberg, continues to be criticised for the slow pace of distributing the funds and the added requirement that those accepting quicker, but lower paying compensation packages, are required to waive their right to any future legal actions against BP.
+The fund administrator at the time, hired by the White House to distribute compensation for the BP oil spill, Kenneth Feinberg, was consistently criticised for the slow pace of distributing the funds and the added requirement that those accepting quicker, but lower paying compensation packages, were required to waive their right to any future legal actions against BP.

 BP Oil Spill Apology Rating